Skip to content

 Tenant isolation by design

 Every dataset Permafrost holds is partitioned by customer.
-Identities, role assignments, activity-log evidence, findings, UPRS scores, and remediation history all sit inside the customer they belong to.
+Identities, role assignments, activity-log evidence, findings, UPR scores, and remediation history all sit inside the customer they belong to.
 No shared join key spans customers.

 The isolation is structural, not a policy decision.
 Permafrost does not aggregate or sample data across customers for training, modeling, or benchmarking.
 There are no cross-customer comparison features.
 If Permafrost ever ships a feature that compares one customer to a peer group, it will be opt-in and it will not expose any other customer’s identifiable data.
 That is a constraint the product holds itself to.